If a part-time worker injury has set you back, we'll help you move forward

 Employers of domestic help (such as gardeners and cleaners) are not generally required to have liability insurance, as the employees usually work for more than one person.

-Can a casual worker be dismissed for making a personal injury claim?
+Can I be sacked for making a personal injury claim?

 Casual workers may be deterred from bringing a claim for fear of losing their jobs.